mrdandelion6/Learn-to-Code/topics/using-vim/vim.md

 press `esc` to enter normal mode. while in normal mode you cannot type into the editor. in normal mode is when you will be using vim motions. for example, **h, j, k, l** will act as arrow keys (left, down, up, right respectively) in this mode.

 ### insert mode
-press `i` to enter insert mode. while in insert mode, you can type and change text in files.
+press `i` to enter insert mode. while in insert mode, you can type and change text in files. there's also `r` for **replace mode** which is very similiar to insert mode. instead of your keystrokes adding text, they replace text.

 ### commands mode
 to enter command mode, press `:` while being in normal mode. you will see a bar at the bottom where you can type. here you run commands. for example,